erinlmcguire/warn_entrepreneurship/README.md

 Does a layoff today predict a new business tomorrow?
 This project analyzes the relationship between WARN Act Layoff Notices and High-Propensity Business Applications (BFS) across the US from 2023–2026.
 While raw correlations suggest a strong link, this study employs OLS Regression and Quarterly Aggregation to reveal a "Geography of Resilience."
 I found that the "9-month incubation period" for new startups is highly predictable in "Incubator" states like Virginia, but the inverse is true for states like California and Washington.

 # Key Findings
 The 231% Multiplier: At a national level, every 1,000 layoffs is associated with ~2,313 new business filings nine months later ($p < 0.001$).
 This is not causal and additional work needs to be done to identify the causal link between layoffs and new business formation.
+However, significant differences were found across geographies that provide signals about entrepreneurship in these areas.

 ## Geographic Divergence:
 1. The Incubator (VA): High predictability ($R^2=0.25$).
 Layoffs are a mechanical leading indicator of growth.
 2. The Opportunity Hub (GA/NC): Low predictability ($R^2=0.07$).
 Entrepreneurship is driven by "Opportunity" rather than "Necessity," making traditional layoff data a poor predictor.
 The state policies surrounding layoffs also mirror the federal standard, meaning that there are fewer WARN notices unless the scale of the layoffs is large.
+More data is needed to understand drivers of entrepreneurship in these markets.
 3. The Volatile Core (CA/WA): Pro-cyclical.
 Layoffs act as a systemic shock that suppresses business formation rather than catalyzing it.Technical Methodology1.

 # Data Sources